jakem8532/read-me-generator/develop/README.md

   ## Description

   * Created for a class project
-  * Template for those who need to quickly create a README file
+  * Template for those who quickly need to create a README on the go

   ## Table of Contents